- Sectioning (paraffin and frozen)

 - IHC and in situ hybridization by special arrangement

 NOTE: Tissues must be submitted in appropriate fixative in clearly labeled containers.
 Any potential human or animal pathogens, especially in frozen blocks, must be declared.
-Only animal tissues may be submitted.
+Both human and animal tissues may be submitted.

-This core facility is under the direction of Faculty Director Bernard Weissman, PhD, and Facility Director Dawud Hilliard, MPM, HTL (ASCP) QIHC.
+This core facility is under the direction of Faculty Director Stephanie Montgomery, PhD, DVM, Dipl.
+ACVP, and Facility Director Dawud Hilliard, MPM, HTL (ASCP) QIHC.
 Staff includes Lily Wai, Histotechnologist; Traci Raley, Histotechnologist; and Amanda Brown, Histotechnologist.

 In addition, if any facility personnel makes a substantial intellectual and/or experimental contribution to a publication they deserve recognition just as any other co-author.
 This is essential for the professional development of our staff.
 We recommend scientists follow the “ABRF Recommended Guidelines for Authorship on Manuscripts”.